 11. VISUAL Centre for Contemporary Art

-The centre whose construction cost EUR 18 million was opened in September 2009 and significantly contributed to the cultural, social and economic development of the city of Carlow.
+The center whose construction cost EUR 18 million was opened in September 2009 and significantly contributed to the cultural, social, and economic development of the city of Carlow.
 The building was designed by Terry Pawson – a well-known British architect with extensive experience in designing buildings for art and in the cultural sector.
 In front of the building stands a huge metal sculpture of Medusa Tree also by Pawson.

 George Bernard Shaw Theatre was named after an Irish playwright who has a strong connection with Carlow.
 The theater can seat 355 people.

-Numerous exhibitions of local, national and international artists take place here.
+Numerous exhibitions of local, national, and international artists take place here.

-Posts about VISUAL Centre for Contemporary Art:
+Posts about the VISUAL Centre for Contemporary Art: